PramaNH/retail-order-analysis/README.md

 The Jupyter Notebook (`orders_data_analysis.ipynb`) demonstrates how to:
 - Load and preprocess the data.
 - Perform exploratory data analysis (EDA) using Python.
-- Visualize insights using libraries like Matplotlib and Seaborn.

 ## Usage